-Welcome to the Wire Reinforcement Institute (WRI) website and thank you for your interest in welded wire reinforcement.
+Welcome to the Wire Reinforcement Institute (WRI) website and thank you for your interest in welded wire reinforcement (WWR).
 WRI's goal is to advance the understanding of the benefits of using welded wire reinforcement -- steel reinforcement that can be used in virtually any structural application across the full range of concrete construction.
 Unlike competitive products, it is cold-worked, giving it higher yield strength, and is produced in preformed sheets that eliminate time-consuming job-site layout and tying.
 It can save time, labor and dollars.
 ACI Standards and codes govern its use.
-From highways and bridges to airports and sports stadiums, this product demonstrates unparalleled strength and endurance in infrastructure construction of many types.
+From highways and bridges to airports and sports stadiums, this product demonstrates unparalleled strength and endurance in infrastructure construction of many types..
 Contact a member for more information.

 "Men of Steel*" -- the start of an industry.

 Lambot, Wilkinson, Coignet, Monier, Wayss, Bauchinger, Ward, Ransome, Thomson, Perry.
 They are pioneers from another century.
 They drew attention to and popularized it -- reinforced concrete -- the most versatile of all building materials.